marcosfavat/dino/Reclassify-color-gradient.md

 ![](https://raw.githubusercontent.com/wiki/domlysz/blenderGIS/images/analysis_reclassify_quick_gradient.jpg)

 This tool allows to change colors of each stops of the color ramp node by refering to a small gradient defined on the fly by the user.
-This gradient defines at least 2 colors and up to 5.
+For each stop of the color ramp node, the script will use this user defined gradient to evaluate the color at this stop's position.

-The colors are displaying in the popup dialog and represents the expected colors at positions 0 - 0.2 - 0.4 - 0.6 - 0.8 - 1.
-The 3 intermediates colors are optionals, they'll be used only if the checkbox bellow them are enabled.
+For example, if we define a gradient with 5 colors then the preview display in the popup dialog represents the expected colors at positions 0 - 0.2 - 0.4 - 0.6 - 0.8 - 1.
+In the node, the color at position 0.5 will be computed by interpolating between color 3 and color 4.

 ![](https://raw.githubusercontent.com/wiki/domlysz/blenderGIS/images/analysis_reclassify_quick_gradient_details.jpg)

-For each stop of the color ramp node, the script evaluate the color inside the desired gradient at the stop position.
-For example, color at position 0.5 will be computed by interpolating between color 3 and color 4.

 ![](https://raw.githubusercontent.com/wiki/domlysz/blenderGIS/images/analysis_reclassify_quick_gradient_examples.jpg)